Becoming the Enemy

 "Faith of our fathers - living still - in spite of dungeon, fire and sword..."
 On May 3, 2011, my step-father, Pat, asked me an important question.
 "What is your opinion about this?"
 He had just told me that Osama Bin Laden, the man responsible for the 9/11 attacks, had been killed.
 American soldiers had stormed his hiding place and shot him dead.
 It seemed there was some controversy about what they did.
 Should they have taken him captive and put him on trial instead?
 Pat explained that there was some concern about whether Osama Bin Laden's followers would retaliate against America, but that wasn't my concern.
 I couldn't bring myself to answer Pat's question.
 I was afraid that under the circumstances, my answer would sound ridiculous.

-For as long as I can remember, there was always some ruthless dictator from a foreign country that America was having a problem with.
-"Ayatollah Khomeini is biting off more than he can chew."
-That was what my seventh grade social studies teacher said, while giving a lesson about current events.
+For as long as I can remember, there was always some ruthless dictator from a foreign country who was creating problems for America.
+"Ayatollah Khomeini is biting off more than he can chew" my seventh grade social studies teacher said, while giving a lesson about current events.
 "Mr. Gorbachav, take down that wall!"
 Reagan declared.
 Then there was Saddam Hussein.
 He was what Desert Storm was all about.
 The man was responsible for the death and suffering of countless people, and I remember saying to my co-workers at the time that I almost wish someone would kill him.
 I just wanted all the pain and suffering that he was causing to stop.
-It is hard not to have those kinds of feelings about someone doing so much evil, but for the most part, we as Americans never allowed ourselves to be controlled by our emotions.
+It is hard not to have those kinds feelings toward someone doing so much evil, but for the most part, we as Americans never allowed ourselves to be controlled by our emotions.
 Alongside these tyrants, America stood firm as the reasonable one.
 We abided by our principles.
 We were humane.
 We treated people with dignity.
-We refused to stoop to the level of our vicious enemies.
+We refused to stoop to the level of our vicious enemies, even when we were at war with them.
 It was what separated us from them, and made this country the place where everyone wanted to live.

 There are times in life when we may have to literally fight our Christian brothers and sisters.
-There may be times when we have to use some type of force in dealing with them.
+There may be times when we have to use some type of force in dealing with them, just to ensure safety and order.
 However, when we stop being humane, we hurt ourselves much more than we hurt them.
-When we stoop to the level of the enemy, it diminishes who we are.
-It may help us to make some temporary short-term gains, but nothing that we gain from it can be taken with us when it is time for us to pass from this world.
+When we stoop to the level of the enemy, it diminishes our integrity and destroys who we are.
+In our efforts to avenge the enemy, we start to BECOME him!
+It may help us to make some temporary short-term gains, but nothing that we gain from it can be taken with us when we pass from this world.
 In the blink of an eye, we will be standing before God with nothing but a naked soul.
 Who we are is all that will be left.
 It is the only thing at that point that will matter.
-I would like to be judged by God as being better than my worst enemy.
+We will want to be judged by God as being at least better than our worst enemy.
+We will want our country to be judged as being better than the countries that we've been fighting with.

 Add comment